ryantrainor/ryantrainor.github.io/_pages/group.md

 ![Members of our group visit the W. M. Keck Observatory](../images/trainor-group-700.jpg)

 Meet some of the members of our galaxy formation research group here at F&M!
-Click the student names for more information on their projects.
+Click the student names or images for more information on their projects.

 {% for post in site.group %}
   {% include archive-single.html %}